 Create email disclaimers centrally

 Creating email disclaimers and automatically inserting them in selected places in email conversations is easy when you use CodeTwo Exchange Rules.
 The program is equipped with a library of predefined disclaimers and a WYSIWYG disclaimer editor which allows for creating designs in HTML, RTF and Plain Text formats.
-Additional management options include: placement configuration, handling of disclaimers in replies/forwards, triggerring and suppressing via keywords, basing disclaimer rules on users' Active Directory properties, scheduling disclaimers, and many more.
+Additional management options include placement configuration, handling of disclaimers in replies/forwards, triggering and suppressing via keywords, basing disclaimer rules on users' Active Directory properties, scheduling disclaimers, and many more.
 It's everything you need to manage email disclaimers on Exchange Server and with more options than what Exchange Admin Center offers.

 Email disclaimers on Exchange Server:

-If you need a similar program to add disclaimers to emails but in Office 365, check out CodeTwo Email Signatures for Office 365.
+If you need a similar program to add disclaimers to emails but in Office 365 (Microsoft 365), check out CodeTwo Email Signatures for Office 365.